-Prior research has documented that many households fail to refinance their mortgages when it is optimal to do so (Agarwal et al., 2016; Keys et al., 2016; Johnson et al., 2018; Andersen et al., 2020).
-These financial mistakes are pronounced among low-income households; of the mortgages originated between 2004 and 2008 by households making less than \$35,000 in annual income, only around 65 percent were refinanced at any point between 2009 and 2015, the period during which mortgage interest rates fell by an average of 1.5 to 2 percent.
-This stands in stark contrast to the refinance probability of loans originated by households making more than \$75,000 (80 percent).
+Prior research has documented that many households fail to refinance their mortgages when it is optimal to do so (Agarwal, Rosen and Yao, 2016; Keys, Pope and Pope, 2016; Johnson, Meier and Toubia, 2018; Andersen, Campbell, Nielsen and Ramadorai, 2020; Agarwal, Chomsisengphet, Kiefer, Kiefer and Medina, 2023).
+These financial mistakes are pronounced among low-income households; of the mortgages originated between 2004 and 2008 for households making less than \$35,000 annually, only around 65 percent were refinanced at any point between 2009 and 2015, the period during which mortgage interest rates fell by an average of 1.5 to 2 percent.
+This stands in stark contrast to the refinance likelihood of loans originated for households making more than \$75,000 (80 percent).
 The negative relationship between income and refinancing is monotonic and also prevalent in metropolitan areas, which tend to have more resilient banking systems (Figure 2).
 The pronounced errors at the lower end of the income distribution persists even after controlling for standard predictors of financial distress during the Great Recession, such as debt-to-income ratio (DTI), loan-to-value ratio (LTV), and credit score.
 This paper shows that borrower frictions relating to transaction costs play an important role in explaining these disparities.